martinpfister/natalia/README.txt

 # Setup for new sites
 ########################################################################
 - Create a new repository
+- Make an initial commit
 - Clone repository locally
-- Add origin to templatebootstrap ("add origin templatebootstrap https://stash.staempfli.com/scm/TYPO3/templatebootstrap.git")
+- Add origin to templatebootstrap ("git remote add templatebootstrap ssh://stash.staempfli.com/scm/TYPO3/templatebootstrap.git")
 - Fetch files from (non-default) origin "templatebootstrap": "git pull templatebootstrap master"
-- Change extension name in ext_emconf.php
+- Change property 'title' in ext_emconf.php
 - Change version to '0.0.1' (probably).
 On website launch, this needs to be changed to 1.0.0
 - Activate extension in the extension manager
 - Choose "Site environment" in extension configuration accordingly.
 Skim through the other options as well.